 4 Niftylift HR17 4×4 boom lifts.
 The four-wheel-drive boom lifts has a maximum working height of 17m, a 1.8m-wide ToughCage.
 Its 150° fly-boom with 180° cage rotation increases accuracy when positioning the cage.

 2 Niftylift HR17N narrow boom lifts.
 These have a 1.5m-wide narrow chassis for operating in confined spaces, for example down warehouse isles.
 It has a maximum working height of 17m, outreach of 9.7 metres, but zero tail swing, again for operating in restricted areas.

 They can be operated on diesel power, for outdoor use, with the availability of a power boost from its electric motor, when it is needed.
 Or they can switch to full electric power for indoor operation.

 JMS has depots in Harpenden, Hertfordshire, Leeds, West Yorkshire.

 It has invested significantly in some of the tallest aerial platforms in the UK, but its strategy has always been to offer customers the best powered access hire options across the full range of equipment on the market.

-Mark Jackson said: “Access hire customers want a one-stop-shop for all their requirements, and that’s what we aim to deliver.
+Mark Jackson said: “Access hire customers want a one-stop-shop for all their requirements, that’s what we aim to deliver.
 Across the range, we will always source the most capable machines available.”